 Council is committed to ensuring the national and international recognition of Alberta's degrees, and works closely with other provinces in pan-Canadian quality assurance initiatives.
-It is a member of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE), a world-wide association of over 200 organizations that are active in the theory and practice of quality assurance in higher education.

-Council's Secretariat has been involved in an important national initiative - the Council of Ministers of Education, Canada (CMEC) Quality Assurance Subcommittee under the chairmanship of Marilyn Patton, Director of Council's Secretariat.
-The Subcommittee's work at the pan-Canadian level will not only improve the understanding of Canadian degrees and how they are assessed, but will also facilitate interprovincial student mobility.
+Council's Secretariat was involved in an important national initiative - the Council of Ministers of Education, Canada (CMEC) Quality Assurance Subcommittee under the chairmanship of Marilyn Patton, Director of Council's Secretariat.
+The Subcommittee's work at the pan-Canadian level was crucial in improving the understanding of Canadian degrees and how they are assessed while also facilitating interprovincial student mobility.
 In April 2007, CMEC announced that ministers in all provinces and territories had endorsed a Ministerial Statement on Quality Assurance of Degree Education in Canada.
 The Statement contains a Canadian Degree Qualifications Framework as well as standards and processes for assessment of new degree programs and new degree providers.